AndreasMerentitis/LambdaKerasIMG/README.md

 # Serverless Machine Learning on AWS Lambda with TensorFlow

-Configured to deploy a trained image TensorFlow model to AWS Lambda using the Serverless framework.
+Configured to deploy a trained image TensorFlow model to AWS Lambda using the Serverless framework and AWS Sagemaker for deploying the endpoint.

 ### Prerequisites